mozilla-metrics/grouperfish/docs/architecture.rst

 * The system uses the first query to get all matching documents from ElasticSearch.

-  It exports this first set of documents into HDFS for the transform to use (*TODO: Only HDFS? --- can't we also configure things to run locally when hadoop is not available/needed?*).
+  It exports this first set of documents to a file system, as input to the transform.
+Transforms run either

+  - *locally*, working in a directory on a locally mounted file system

+  - or *distributed*, that is, managed by Hadoop

+    Such transforms are working in an HDFS directory.

-* The system also puts the transform parameters
-  (from the transform configuration) into a place where the transform can use them.
+* The system also puts the *transform parameters* (from the transform's configuration) into a place where the transform can use them.

-* Finally,
-  the transform is launched and receives the location of the source documents and of the configuration as a parameter.
+* Finally, the transform is launched and receives the location of the source documents and of the configuration as a parameter.

-  If it succeeds, the generated result is put into storage.
+  If such a *batch run* succeeds, the generated result is put into storage.

 * These steps are repeated for all other combinations of query and transform configuration.